Vagenas7119/aSDMs/README.md

 <img width="3602" height="2250" alt="Figure4_JPG_final" src="https://github.com/user-attachments/assets/3fc8342f-6218-4679-b135-becbc0cc8ad3" />

-**Figure 4.** Stacked ensembled aSDMs for the freshwater fish species of the Iberian Peninsula.
-The maps represent stacked outputs derived through aSDMs using the pre-constrained h5 spatial strategy, by ensembling all the three predictor sets (i.e., climate, hydroclimatic, hydromorphology).
-The bottom distance-suitability trajectory chart indicates the variation of predicted suitability values across a vertical transect of the study area, indicating the baseline patterns for the thermal (orange), the hydrological (blue) and the locally influenced (green) niche for the freshwater species.
+**Figure 4.** Stacked ensemble aSDMs for the freshwater fish species of the Iberian Peninsula.
+The maps represent stacked outputs derived through aSDMs using the h<sub>5</sub> spatially constrained strategy (optimal performance), by ensembling all three predictor sets.
+The distance-suitability trajectory chart at the bottom indicates the variation of predicted suitability values across a vertical transect of the study area.
+The trajectories exhibit the spatial variation in climate (orange), hydroclimatic (blue), and hydromorphological (green) niche suitability for all the freshwater fish species of the Iberian Peninsula.

 # Author: Georgios Vagenas